hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 -------------------

 - The Python interface currently targets real-valued solves.
-- Solution data is copied back to host NumPy arrays.
+- The binding copies solution data back to host NumPy arrays.
 - GPU/device execution is not exposed as a Python-native data path.
-- Result metadata is intentionally small; the one-shot API currently exposes the solution array and solution norm.
+- The one-shot API exposes only the solution array and solution norm.
 - Distributed Python solves require ``mpi4py`` and use ``Comm.py2f()`` plus the C-side ``MPI_Comm_f2c`` bridge.
-- Python examples live under ``interfaces/python/examples``. ``laplacian/laplacian.py``
+- Python examples are in ``interfaces/python/examples``. ``laplacian/laplacian.py`` is the
-  is the MPI-capable 3D example; ``laplacian/laplacian2d_seq.py`` is the serial 2D example; ``darcy/darcy_mixed.py`` is the mixed-form Darcy example.
+  MPI-capable 3D example. ``laplacian/laplacian2d_seq.py`` is the serial 2D example.
+  ``darcy/darcy_mixed.py`` is the mixed Darcy example.